MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/hot-restart.md

 You can also use the `HOTRESTART` preprocessor symbol to prevent certain code from executing when debugging with Xamarin Hot Restart.

 ## Limitations

 - Only iOS apps built with Xamarin.Forms and iOS devices are currently supported.
+- Only 64-bit iOS devices are supported.
+As of iOS 11, Apple no longer allows running iOS apps on the 32-bit architecture (devices earlier than iPhone 5s).
 - Storyboard and XIB files are not supported and the app may crash if it attempts to load these at runtime.
 Use the `HOTRESTART` preprocessor symbol to prevent this code from executing.
 - Static iOS libraries and frameworks are not supported and you may see runtime errors or crashes if your app attempts to load these.
 Use the `HOTRESTART` preprocessor symbol to prevent this code from executing.
 Dynamic iOS libraries are supported.
 - You cannot use Xamarin Hot Restart to create app bundles for publishing.
 You will still need a Mac machine to do a full compilation, signing, and deployment for your application to production.

 ## Troubleshoot

 - The setup wizard will not detect iTunes if it was installed via the Microsoft Store.
 You will need to uninstall that version first then download the [installer from Apple](https://go.microsoft.com/fwlink/?linkid=2101014).
 - There is a known issue where having device-specific builds enabled prevents the app from entering debug mode.
 Workaround is to disable this under **Properties > iOS Build** and retry debugging.
 This will be fixed in a future release.
 - If the app is already present on the device, trying to deploy with Hot Restart may fail with a `AMDeviceStartHouseArrestService` error.
 The workaround is to uninstall the app on the device then deploy again.
-- Entering an Apple ID that is not part of the Apple Developer Program will result in the following error: `Authentication Error.
+- Entering an Apple ID that is not part of the Apple Developer Program might result in the following error: `Authentication Error.
 Xcode 7.3 or later is required to continue developing with your Apple ID`.
 You must have a valid Apple Developer account to use Xamarin Hot Restart on iOS devices.

 To report additional issues, please use the feedback tool at [Help > Send Feedback > Report a Problem](/visualstudio/ide/feedback-options?view=vs-2019#report-a-problem).